-2. Configure the settings in Table 22-4.
+Step 2 Configure the settings in Table 26-4.

-Table 22-4 Update and Upgrade Settings
+Table 26-4 Update and Upgrade Settings

-Setting Description Update Servers (images) Choose whether to download upgrade and update images from the IronPort update servers or a local web server.
+Setting Description Update Servers (list) Choose whether to download the list of available upgrades and updates (the manifest XML file) from the IronPort update servers or a local web server.
 The default is the IronPort update servers.
-You might want to choose a local web server under either of the following circumstances: You want to download the upgrade and update images from IronPort, but you need to enter a static address provided by IronPort Customer Support. • You want to temporarily download an upgrade image stored on a local web server.
-After you download the image, IronPort recommends changing this setting back to the IronPort update servers (or the static address if you used that) so that security components continue to update automatically.
-When you choose a local update server, enter the base URL and port number for the server.
-If you leave the port field blank, AsyncOS uses port 80.
-If the server requires authentication, you can also enter a valid user name and password.
-For more information, see "Updating and Upgrading from the IronPort Update Servers" on page 520 and "Upgrading from a Local Server" on page 520.
-Update Servers (list) Choose whether to download the list of available upgrades and updates (the manifest XML file) from the IronPort update servers or a local web server.
-The default is the IronPort update servers.
 You might want to choose a local web server when you want to temporarily download an upgrade image stored on a local web server.
-After you download the image, IronPort recommends changing this setting back to the IronPort update servers so that security components continue to update automatically.
+After you download the image, Cisco recommends changing this setting back to the IronPort update servers so that security components continue to update automatically.
 When you choose a local update server, enter the full path to the manifest XML file for the list including the file name and port number for the server.
 If you leave the port field blank, AsyncOS uses port 80.
 If the server requires authentication, you can also enter a valid user name and password.
-For more information, see "Upgrading from a Local Server" on page 520.
+For more information, see Upgrading from a Local Server, page 26-44.